SOCIETY OF EQUESTRIAN ARTISTS

-The Society shall in each year of account arrange for the Society’s accounts to be audited in accordance with not less than the minimum requirements of the Charities Acts and/or the current relevant Statement of Recommended Accounting Practice.
+The Society shall in each year of account arrange for the Society’s accounts to be Independently Inspected in accordance with not less than the minimum requirements of the Charities Acts and/or the current relevant Statement of Recommended Accounting Practice.

 20. ANNUAL RETURN

 The Secretary shall supply to every member or person interested in the funds of the Society on his application either a copy of the last annual return or a balance sheet or other document duly audited containing the same particulars relating to the affairs of the Society as are contained in the annual return together with a copy of the report of the auditor on the annual return or his report on the balance sheet or other document supplied in lieu of the annual return.
 A charge may be made.